Chart Color Schemes

 Mudgee's population is slightly younger than the national pattern

 The median age in Mudgee is 36 years, which is significantly lower than Rest of NSW's average of 43 years and somewhat younger than Australia's median age of 38 years.
-The 25-34 age group constitutes 14.2% of the population in Mudgee, compared to Rest of NSW, while the 65-74 cohort makes up 9.2%.
-According to data from the 2021 Census, the 35 to 44 age group has increased from 12.4% to 14.3% of Mudgee's population.
-Conversely, the 45 to 54 age group has decreased from 11.7% to 10.0%.
-Population forecasts for the year 2041 indicate substantial demographic changes in Mudgee.
-Leading this shift, the 35 to 44 age group is projected to grow by 27%, adding 507 people and reaching a total of 2,374 from the current figure of 1,866.
-In contrast, the 55 to 64 age cohort is expected to show minimal growth of just 1%, with an increase of only 17 people.
+The 25-34 age group comprises 14.2% of the population in Mudgee, compared to Rest of NSW.
+Conversely, the 65-74 cohort makes up 9.2% of Mudgee's population.
+According to data from the post-2021 Census, the 35 to 44 age group has increased from 12.4% to 14.3% of the population in Mudgee.
+Meanwhile, the 45 to 54 cohort has decreased from 11.7% to 10.0%.
+Population forecasts for 2041 indicate substantial demographic changes for Mudgee.
+Notably, the 35 to 44 age group is projected to grow by 27%, adding 506 people and reaching a total of 2,374 from its current figure of 1,867.
+In contrast, the 55 to 64 cohort shows minimal growth of just 1% (17 people).